 Well Tree On-Call provides limited medical service to Andrew College employees.
 Employees may consult with a physician or PA, free of charge, 7 days a week, 24 hours a day through Telemedicine, Health Advocate and Doctors Online.
-Employees who wish to participate in the health program mayenroll at any time.
+Employees who wish to participate in the health program may enroll at any time.
 Depending on the care needed, physicians may provide a prescription or refer the employee to their primary physician.

-- Should an employee need to receive medical treatment, there are doctors' offices and an emergency room within walking distance of campus; however, the employee may receivetreatment where he or she chooses. - Andrew College is NOT responsible for any medical expenses occurred while at the College.
+- Should an employee need to receive medical treatment, there are doctors' offices within walking distance of the campus; however, the employee may receive treatment where he or she chooses. - Andrew College is NOT responsible for any medical expenses occurred while at the College.